RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 		alt="Login Button">
 </figure>

-6. Either login path will bring up the Just Eat homepage and a pop-up window with Account Information
+4. Either login path will bring up the Just Eat homepage and a pop-up window with Account Information.
 <figure>
 	<img src="Images/009LoginAcctInfo.jpg"
 		width:1000
 		alt="Account Information at Login">
 </figure>

-7. You can verify you are logged in at any time by checking the account information.
+5. You can verify you are logged in at any time by checking the account information.
-    - Click on the hamburger icon in the upper right corner of the screen
+    - Clicking on the hamburger icon in the upper right corner of the screen will bring up the same pop-up window with Account Information.
 <figure>
 	<img src="Images/008AcctInfoE.jpg"
 		width:1000